HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Experiments

 \subsection{Experimental Configuration and Platforms}

-To explore the capabilities of the proposed {\name} framework, we evaluate it on three HDL downstream tasks: code search, code debugging, and code completion.
-The task-specific benchmarks and experimental metrics are detailed in the following subsections.
-We equip {\name} with three LLMs with different model sizes: Claude-3.5-Sonnet~\cite{Claude-3.5}, a large model with strong coding ability; Qwen2.5-Coder-7B~\cite{hui2024qwen25codertechnicalreport}, a coding-specific model of medium size; and LLAMA-3.1~\cite{grattafiori2024llama3herdmodels}, a general-purpose model with a relatively small size.
-We use top-p = 1.0 and temperature = 0.7 as our basic configuration.
-All experiments are run on a 2xA6000 Linux GPU Server and all benchmark evaluations conduct 10 independent experimental trials per task to ensure statistical robustness.
+We evaluate~\name~from three perspectives: 1) effectiveness over traditional retrieval methods across code search, debugging, and completion; 2) comparison with SOTA software-code Graph RAG baselines; and 3) ablation of key components.
+We test {\name} with three LLMs of varying scales: Claude-3.5-Sonnet\cite{Claude-3.5} (large, strong coding ability), Qwen2.5-Coder-7B~\cite{hui2024qwen25codertechnicalreport} (medium, coding-oriented model), and LLaMA-3.1~\cite{grattafiori2024llama3herdmodels} (small, general-purpose).
+All experiments use top-p = 1.0, temperature = 0.7, and are conducted on a 2×A6000 Linux server with 10 independent runs per task for statistical robustness.